State Investment in Campus Facilities is Essential to World-Class Instruction and Applied Research

 - Support a state capital outlay process that is conducted annually, is consistent and predictable, and provides the public investment needed to ensure continued world-class academics and applied research at Michigan’s public universities.

-- Reinstitute state payments for infrastructure, technology, equipment, and maintenance for university facilities and infrastructure, helping these institutions lengthen the lifespan and functional utility of the state’s previous investments in campus assets for many more years.
+- Reinstitute state payments for infrastructure, technology, equipment, and maintenance, and safety (ITEMS), helping these institutions lengthen the lifespan of the state’s on-campus assets.